wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 ## Client

+### GUI

+- [SQL Fiddle #Project#](http://sqlfiddle.com/): A tool for easy online testing and sharing of database problems and their solutions.

+* [Dbeaver #Project#](https://dbeaver.io): Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.

+* [HeidiSQL #Project#](https://www.heidisql.com/): HeidiSQL is free software, and has the aim to be easy to learn.
+"Heidi" lets you see and edit data and structures from computers running one of the database systems MariaDB, MySQL, Microsoft SQL or PostgreSQL.

+### CMD

 - [2018-q #Project#](https://github.com/harelba/q): q is a command line tool that allows direct execution of SQL-like queries on CSVs/TSVs (and any other tabular text files).

 - [usql #Project#](https://github.com/knq/usql): usql is a universal command-line interface for working with SQL databases.

-* [SQL Fiddle #Project#](http://sqlfiddle.com/): A tool for easy online testing and sharing of database problems and their solutions.

-- [Dbeaver #Project#](https://dbeaver.io): Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.

-- [HeidiSQL #Project#](https://www.heidisql.com/): HeidiSQL is free software, and has the aim to be easy to learn.
-"Heidi" lets you see and edit data and structures from computers running one of the database systems MariaDB, MySQL, Microsoft SQL or PostgreSQL.
+### Editor

+- [2014-sqlpad #Project#](https://github.com/rickbergfalk/sqlpad): Web-based SQL editor run in your own private cloud.
+Supports MySQL, Postgres, SQL Server, Vertica, Crate, Presto, SAP HANA, and Cassandra.

+- [2016-Falcon #Project#](https://github.com/plotly/falcon): Free, open-source SQL client for Windows and Mac 🦅

 ## Analysis & Execution